 The Mayor of Oslo is Head of the City Council and the highest-ranking representative of the city.
 Mrs. Marianne Borgen was elected Mayor by the City Council on October 21 2015.

 She has a degree in sociology from the University of Oslo with specialization in social policies and medical sociology.
 She has worked with children's rights on both a national and international level for more than 25 years.
-She is currently on leave from her position as Head of Department at Save the Children, Norway.

 Mrs. Borgen was elected as a member of Oslo City Council for the first time in 1979 for the Norwegian Socialist Left Party (SV) and has been a member of the City Council continuously since 1995.
 She was Committee Chair for the Standing Committee on Transport and Environmental Affairs 2011-2015.
 Prior to that, she was member of the Standing Committee on Finance and the Standing Committee on Health and Social Welfare.